 “This is what you developed an entire department for?
 Because some half-assed teacher said his kids could see through walls?”

-“You, yourself did the study?”
-Larson cut Scott off and looked toward Bart Conrad.
+“You did the study?”
+Larson cut Scott off and turned toward Bart Conrad.

 “No, sir.”
-Conrad wiggle inside his collar.
+Conrad wiggled inside his collar.
 “Central Intelligence did the study.
 With impressive results.”

 “Yes, sir.
-They brought in—” Conrad’s Adam’s apple rose and fell.
+Under my authority, they brought in—” Conrad’s Adam’s apple rose and fell.
 His determined demeanor slumped.
 He looked like a grade-school kid in a Principal’s office.
-“Five people to investigate psychics sir.
-Under my authority.”
+“Five people to investigate psychics, sir.”

 Larson glanced back at Scott.
 “This has got to be a joke.”

-Jerry watched Scott squirm and, in his head, Jerry laughed.
+Jerry watched Scott squirm and, in his head, Jerry howled.
 He’d been waiting six months for this moment.
 He began counting down.
-Ten.

 “Absolutely not,” Scott replied indignantly.
 “We recruited the best researchers in the country.
 Explain, Bart.”